joshuk/joshee-jekyll/_work/josh.ee.md

 I started with finding a clean, readable font that I liked the look of (and was free, of course).
 This ended up being [Raleway](https://fonts.google.com/specimen/Raleway).

-In order to make my longer articles of text easier to read, I decided to use a rather large font size, increase the line-height to stop everything being squished together, and limit the width of the actual article so that it didn't span the whole page.
+In order to make my longer articles of text easier to read, I decided to use a kinda large font size, increase the line-height to stop everything being squished together, and limit the width of the actual article so that it didn't span the whole page.

 In addition, while writing I would use line breaks and paragraphs fairly liberally, mainly to try and prevent huge walls of text that are impossible to read.

 <h3><span>the build</span></h3>

 When I was first thinking about how to build this site I considered a few different options.

 Originally I was going to build it as a regular PHP site using a CMS like [Wordpress](https://wordpress.com/) or [CraftCMS](https://craftcms.com/), since I had a fair bit of experience building these kinds of things before.